 Spending too much time on social media might distract us from loneliness but it won’t eliminate it and could actually worsen it.
 The constant barrage of vacation pictures and life celebrations can leave us feeling left out and even more alone.
 Better to tame the time we spend on social media.

-3. Pursue your Passions.
+3. Pursue your passions.

 4. Don’t believe the lies at night.